VannaroEcon/FaceRecognition_keras/README.md

 # Face Recognition with Keras
-This repository contains the script to detect the face recognition with keras.
+This repository contains the script to detect the face with keras.
 Given the images, the program compares and detects the similarity of human faces based on the calculated scores.